eclipse/kiso-testing/docs/advanced_usage/advanced_tests.rst

 Note that these tag names are only examples. ``Pykiso`` accepts any tag name, as long as their name does not collide with default command line option names.

+Based on the tags you provide as CLI options, only the tests fulfilling the following conditions will be run:

+- tests that don't define any tag
+- tests that define all provided tag names with at least one matching tag value for each of the tag names.

 The only limitation is to always specify you tags as options in the CLI, i.e. as pairs of tag name and tag value.
 Multiple tag values for a single tag name simply need to be comma-separated (without whitespace).